 - Use healthful oils, such as olive and canola oil, but in small amounts since they can amount to extra calories.

 - Drink enough water and decaffeinated unsweetened beverages to quench your thirst.
 While you are breast-feeding, your need for fluids increases.
-Limit caffeine-containing beverages — including coffee, tea and soft drinks — to one or two 8-ounce cups a day.
+Limit caffeine-containing beverages — including coffee, tea and soft drinks — to three or fewer 8-ounce cups a day.

 - Make smart food choices that are low in “empty calories.”
-Empty calories are found in foods high in added sugars and fats including soft drinks, desserts, fried foods and fatty meats.
+Empty calories are found in foods and beverages high in added sugars or solid fats including soft drinks, desserts, fried foods and fatty meats.

 - Vitamin and mineral supplements cannot replace a healthy diet.
 Talk with your doctor before taking any vitamin or mineral supplements.